cwtuan/smart-json/README.md

-# Smart JSON - Prettify / Minify / Verify JSON Tool
+# Smart JSON Editor - Prettify / Minify / Verify JSON Tool
-Smart JSON is a superset of JSON and JSON5, which means that any valid JSON data is also valid Smart JSON data.
-However, Smart JSON allows for more flexible syntax, such as omitting quotes around property names and allowing for trailing commas in arrays and objects.
-This makes it easier to write and edit JSON.
+[Smart JSON Editor](https://fe-tool.com/en-us/formatter/json) is a user-friendly JSON editor that facilitates the editing of both JSON and JSON5.
+However, Smart JSON has more flexible syntax by allowing omitting quotes around keys, multi-line commenting, and trailing commas in arrays and objects.
+This makes JSON editing process more efficient and productive.

+Moreover, Smart JSON Editor is a text editor similar to VS code, allowing users to work on multiple tabbed files simultaneously, rename tabs, drag and drop tabs, and use other [VS code editing techniques](https://code.visualstudio.com/docs/editor/codebasics) such as selecting all occurrences of a selected word.
+It helps you keep work organized and increases productivity.

+**Use Smart JSON for free now: https://fe-tool.com/en-us/formatter/json**

 ![smart-json](https://user-images.githubusercontent.com/3455798/226092084-5977ae57-b643-473a-a0bd-b937084b07f7.gif)